 3. Continue conversations and pledge your support by calling out gender bias.

 4. Share content (blogs, articles and social posts) to spread the message of IWD.

 5. Join or create your own event.
-You can search events in your local area from the IWD website.
+You can search for events in your local area from the IWD website.